k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/03_fabric_api_and_ui_hardening.md

 ## Step 4 - Check access to Fabric Web UI via HTTPS

-- Restart all the Fabric nodes.
+- Restart each one of the Fabric nodes.
-- Use the following Access points to check access:
+- Use the following Access points to check that the https access has been properly granted:
   - Admin Panel: ``` https://10.10.10.10:9443/ ```
   - Fabric web service will be available at: ``` https://10.10.10.10:9443/deploy ```